zsp2233000/MapleStoryAutoLevelUp/README.md

 ✅ Simulates real keyboard input

 ## Environment
-Windows11
+* Windows11

-Python3.12
+* Python3.12

-OpenCV4.11
+* OpenCV4.11

 Note: this project DOES NOT support virtual environment(VM), it's only for recreational and academical use.

-## Support Server
+## Support MapleStory Version
 This project is mostly developed and tested on MapleStory Artale Taiwan Server

-It also supports N.A server, use '--cfg na' to load customized N.A config
+It also supports global server, use '--cfg global' to load customized global config

 ## Install dependency
 ```